KeilizonDeiv/Face_Ai/README.md

 - ✅ Snapshot capture and save
 - ✅ Image upload and batch analysis
 - ✅ Login-gated dashboard, upload validation, secure media serving
+- ✅ CSRF-protected forms/API calls and rate-limited login to resist brute-forcing
+- ✅ Heuristic liveness check (frame-to-frame motion) flags a suspiciously static face, e.g. a printed photo held to the camera
 - ✅ 100% offline - works without internet after a one-time model download
 - ✅ No API keys or paid services required
 - ✅ Privacy-focused - all processing on your device